 (A) Interest Rate.
 The rate documented in the term sheet(s) or loan document(s) will be used for debt service calculations.
 Term sheets indicating a variable interest rate must provide a breakdown of the rate index and any component rates comprising an all-in interest rate.
 The term sheet(s) must state the lender's underwriting interest rate assumption, or the Applicant must submit a separate statement from the lender with an estimate of the interest rate as of the date of such statement.
 At initial underwriting, the Underwriter may adjust the underwritten interest rate assumption based on market data collected on similarly structured transactions or rate index history.
 Private Mortgage Insurance premiums and similar fees are not included in the interest rate but calculated on outstanding principal balance and added to the total debt service payment.

 (B) Amortization Period.
-For purposes of calculating DCR, the permanent lender’s amortization period will be used if not less than thirty (30) years and not more than forty (40) years.
-Up to fifty (50) years may be used for federally sourced or insured loans.
-For permanent lender debt with amortization periods less than thirty (30) years, thirty (30) years will be used.
-For permanent lender debt with amortization periods greater than forty (40) years, forty (40) years will be used.
+For purposes of calculating DCR, the permanent lender’s amortization period will be used if not less than 30 years and not more than 40 years.
+Up to 50 years may be used for federally sourced or insured loans.
+For permanent lender debt with amortization periods less than 30 years, 30 years will be used.
+For permanent lender debt with amortization periods greater than 40 years, 40 years will be used.
 For non-Housing Tax Credit transactions a lesser amortization period may be used if the Department's funds are fully amortized over the same period as the primary senior debt.

 (C) Repayment Period.
-For purposes of projecting the DCR over a thirty (30) year period for developments with permanent financing structures with balloon payments in less than thirty (30) years, the Underwriter will carry forward debt service based on a full amortization at the interest rate stated in the term sheet(s).
+For purposes of projecting the DCR over a 30 year period for developments with permanent financing structures with balloon payments in less than 30 years, the Underwriter will carry forward debt service based on a full amortization at the interest rate stated in the term sheet(s).

 (D) Acceptable Debt Coverage Ratio Range.
 Except as set forth in clauses (i) or (ii) of this subparagraph, the acceptable first year stabilized pro forma DCR for all priority or foreclosable lien financing plus the Department's proposed financing must be between a minimum of 1.15 and a maximum of 1.35 (maximum of 1.50 for Housing Tax Credit Developments at cost certification).